 Wow.
 This was...this was a roller coaster of a week, people.
 I mean, there's legitimately no other way to describe it.
 I know it's a cliché...but it's an accurate cliché.

 Don't get me wrong, a lot of the week was wonderful.
-I celebrated the sixth anniversary of my first date with Arden and the third anniversary of my proposal (same day, obviously different year) - delicious sushi was eaten, and we got to spent some quality time together.
+I celebrated the sixth anniversary of my first date with Arden and the third anniversary of my proposal to her (same day, obviously different year) - delicious sushi was eaten, and we got to spent some quality time together.
 I was able to collaborate and bond with both students and fellow teachers doing a super secret project*, and that was so fulfilling.
 I was able to find a lot more music to listen to, which I always enjoy, especially since most of it is of the Celtic, folksy variety.
 And in a matter of two nights, I adapted one of my short stories into a short film.
 Which is awesome.
 Picture of the title page below:

 Apart from that?
 Roller coaster.
 Dips, loop-de-loops, spins, twists.
 A lot of emotional turmoil and anxiety that really affected my ability to teach.
 Something that kept me vigilant and antsy while awaiting more news.